yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

     ![](media/EX2-task6-s(14).png)

-1. On the Complete cutover dialogue, verify that log backups pending restore is `0`, check **I confirm there are no additional log backups to provide and want to complete cutover**, and then select **Complete cutover**.
+1. On the Complete cutover dialog box, verify that log backups pending restore is `0`, check **I confirm there are no additional log backups to provide and want to complete cutover**, and then select **Complete cutover**.

     ![](media/EX2-task6-s(15).png)